 Receiving a decision notice or second supervisory notice

-If you do not refer the decision notice to the Upper Tribunal within the 28-day deadline you will be given a final notice.
+If you do not refer a decision notice to the Upper Tribunal within the 28-day deadline you will be given a final notice.
 A copy of the final notice will usually be placed on the FCA website.

-In certain circumstances, we must give a copy of the notice to someone other than the person it is issued to.
+In certain circumstances, we must give a copy of a statutory notice to someone other than the person it is issued to.
 This is when someone is identified in the notice and, in our opinion, it may be prejudicial to them.
 Such a person is known as a third party.
 The notice will normally state if there are any third parties.

 Once a supervisory notice has taken effect, it is usually published on the FCA website.